indianakernick/Texture-Atlas-Generator/README.md

 A command-line tool for packing spritesheets and creating bitmap fonts

 ## What does it do?
 This tool can be used to pack images into a spritesheet and produce a YAML based atlas describing the spritesheet.
 This tool can also be used to create bitmap fonts by opening a TTF file, packing glyphs into an image and describing the glyphs in a YAML document.
-A full list of up-to-date options can be obtained by downloading and installing the executable and running it without arguments.
+A full list of up-to-date options can be found in [app.cpp](https://github.com/Kerndog73/Texture-Atlas-Generator/blob/master/Texture%20Atlas%20Generator/app.cpp)

-## Download the precompiled executable
-Download the excecutable and put it in this directory `/usr/local/bin/`.
-Call `atlasgen` from the command-line (without arguments) to get the full list of options available.

 ## Or download the Xcode project
 1. Download the project.